ansys/scade-design-rules/doc/source/rules/modelling/no_pointer_branch.rst

 When the identification of pointer types by a regular expression is not suitable, it is possible to derive a new class from ``NoPointerBranch`` and override the function ``is_type_pointer``.

-Either hardcode the alternative algorithm or extend the parameterization of the rule with a new field for the parameter and cache its value in the function ``on_start``.
+Either hard-code the alternative algorithm or extend the parameterization of the rule with a new field for the parameter and cache its value in the function ``on_start``.

 For example: ``types=<regular expression>, note=<note type name>``.